How to choose a daycare center

 This will help the day care staff to learn who your child is, who you are, and how to reach you easily.

-- A raincoat, winter coat, hat and gloves, when it is cold or rainy.
+- A raincoat or winter coat, hat and gloves, when it is rainy or cold

 - Young children need an extra set of clothes and a towel.

-Put your child’s name on everything he/she brings to school.
+Write your child’s name on everything they bring to school.

 If your child does not eat some foods because of allergies or religious reasons, please send a note telling which foods your child should not eat.
 This information will go into your child’s file so that lunch helpers can help your child with what to eat.